alextsvet99/cfd/cfd-codes/st-conv-diff-1d/README.md

 # CFD Project n+01: Solution of stationary convection-diffusion equation

-In this project, a solution of a one-dimensional stationary convection-diffusion equation was developed and programmed using the C programming languge.
+In this project, the solution of a one-dimensional stationary convection-diffusion equation was developed and programmed using the C programming languge.

 A bullet-point description of the project:
 - solves the 1D stationary convection-diffusion problem;